NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.4.1:

+04/28/2024

+- The version of xdelta used is now compatible with 32-bit architecture.
+- SpellAmp, Ether Shield, ShockSprings, AutoAim Cam and Overclocker now have prices.
+Details are in the wiki.
+- Rico's Deathblows now have their correct effects.
+- Damage fixes have been applied to the both arena modes.
+- Fixed game freeze that occurs at Golgotha when the script and music patches are used together.
+- Fixed underflow glitch with Fei, Elly and Citan's Deathblows.
+- Fixed fatal bug that occurs when fighting Vierge.

 ### Version 0.4.0: